joe064507-source/local-llm-speedsup/README.md

-# Local LLM Speed Labs
+# Local LLM Speedsup

+Thanks Astra.

 Experimental, implementation-oriented skills for improving local LLM performance with measured results and checks for answer, reasoning and tool-use regressions.